garffff-bot/garffff-bot.github.io/content/Hackmyvm/Easy/WMessage.md

 4.0K drwxr-xr-x  3 messagemaster messagemaster 4.0K Nov 22  2022 messagemaster
 ```

-issue the `sudo -l` command, we see that we can run the `pidstat` command as the `messagemaster` user:
+Using the `sudo -l` command, I can see that I can run the `pidstat` command as the `messagemaster` user:

 ```bash
 www-data@MSG:/$ sudo -l